Master’s student attending Convocation

 - To graduate in the spring:

-If you are expected to graduate, you will receive an email to your @uOttawa.ca address when online registration opens.
+If you are expected to graduate, an email will be sent to your @uOttawa.ca address when online registration opens.

 How to register